 cd /var/www/html/ chown -R apache:apache nextcloud

-In case the firewalld is used as a main firewall, execute the following commands.
+In the case the firewalld is used as a main firewall, execute the following commands.

 firewall-cmd --permanent --zone=public --add-service=http firewall-cmd --permanent --zone=public --add-service=https firewall-cmd --reload